 Strikes during the 1950s and 1960s

 Although the 1950s and 1960s were profitable years for Federal Wire, they were also turbulent ones.
-Workers went out on strike 4 times.
+Workers went out on strike four times.
 The basic intent was to ensure employees got a contract that offered them the right financial and other benefits.
 In two cases, a compromise was reached through using Civic Mediation and/or negotiation.
-This applies to the strike of July 3 to August 20, 1956 and for the one-day walk out of April 21, 1968 but not for the longer strike in June 1968.
+This applies to the strike of July 3 to August 20, 1956, and for the one-day walkout of April 21, 1968, but not to the longer strike in June 1968.